olivierroy/pocketcasts-search/README.md

 This extension:
 - ✅ Only reads content from webpages you visit
 - ✅ Does not collect or store personal data
-- ✅ Does not send data to external servers (except opening Pocketcasts search)
+- ✅ Does not send data to external servers (except opening Pocket Casts search)
 - ✅ Works entirely locally in your browser

 ## License